leanswift/leanswift.github.io/mobile/src/pages/pick-reporting.md

 ### <a name="settings"></a>Settings:

-Initially the Pick Reporting module settings will be opened to get message type and partner type.
+Initially, the Pick Reporting module settings will be opened to get message type and partner type.

 <img src="../images/PR/settings.png" style="zoom:40%;" />

 Either the provided message type or partner type can be entered or for Message type WS and partner type WMS can be used.
-On entering these details and saved using tick button persent on top right corner the settings will be saved.
-This is one time user can always change this settings from top right corner setting button.
+On entering these details and saved using the tick button present on the top right corner the settings will be saved.
+This is a one-time change, user can always change these settings from the top right corner setting button.

 ### <a name="pick-mode"></a>Pick Reporting mode: